yaq-project/yaqd-horiba/README.md

 - [yaqd-horiba-micro-hr](https://yaq.fyi/daemons/horiba-micro-hr/)
 - [yaqd-horiba-ihr320](https://yaq.fyi/daemons/horiba-ihr320/)

+Example configuration files are included in the example-yaq-configs folder.

 ## drivers

 This program does not use the manufacturer provided drivers for the device.
 Instead it uses libusb.
 I use https://zadig.akeo.ie/ to override the driver to WinUSB.
 (This has the advantage of being able to be rolled back to the manufacturer drivers if needed)